 The Setup form can also be opened from within the group.
 People who are moderating a group and who do not have access to the Groups Zooms, change the Setup form from within a group.

-Archiving a group
+Archiving and deleting a group

 Group Setup examples